ivbsoftware/csda1020-lab1/notebooks/data-load-igorb1.md

  hdfs dfs -mkdir -p mbaranov/gdelt/events
  ```

 You can now copy the event files you downloaded earlier to the hdfs directory you just created by running the following commands.
-Those commands for eact file with CSV extension will print the name of the file (to see the progress), then load the file to HDFS and the move the processed file to folder ../loaded-files:
+Those commands for each file with CSV extension will print the name of the file (to see the progress), then load the file to HDFS and then move the processed file to folder ../loaded-files:

 ```bash
 mkdir ../loaded-files
 for file in *.CSV; do echo $file;  hdfs dfs -put $file mbaranov/gdelt/events/; mv $file -f ../loaded-files; done
 ```

-To check how many files left, run the following from another(!) command window:
+To check how many unloaded files left, run the following commabd from another(!) bash window:

 ```bash
 ls events/ | wc -l
 ```

-Confirm that the files have been copied to hadoop my running the following command:
+List files copied to hadoop by running the following command:

 ```bash
 hdfs dfs -ls mbaranov/gdelt/events/